 As you can see, there is some overlap between the different functionalities offered by ERP software, but not all businesses will require all the functionalities listed above.

 For example, mid-market manufacturing companies may need an ERP that can integrate and assimilate the product planning, development, and manufacturing processes.
 If they have a distributor network that handles warehouse management and inventory management, those functions wouldn’t be necessary.
 The idea is to interconnect all of the aspects that cater to a business’s specific needs within a single enterprise interface.

 What’s the difference between ERP and MRP?

 ERP vs MRP—what’s the difference?
 Enterprise resource planning (ERP) and material requirements planning (MRP) differ in a few important ways: (1) MRP is more about manufacturing only, whereas ERP covers a vast array of integrated business processes; (2) MRP tends to be stand-alone software, whereas ERP has apps, integrations, and add-ons so that it can cover a whole suite of business needs.
 MRP ERP systems, a mix of the two, can do all of the above.

 Who uses ERPs?

 Enterprise resource planning (ERP) tools can be used by small, mid-sized, or large enterprises alike.
 Anyone who is interested in integrating and connecting many business processes all at once can benefit from using ERPs.

 Common ERP software doesn’t necessarily mean “the best”, instead it is usually promoted by big-name tech businesses that are reliable in their field.
 Some popular ERP tools that you may have heard of are Netsuite, Microsoft Dynamics 365, Oracle ERP Cloud, Sage X3, and/or Epicor ERP.

 Free or low-cost tools might be the best ERP for small business, while others might require a paid plan.
-Here are some free ERP tools:
+Here are some free/freemium ERP tools: